A quick google search can help you to find dozens of articles with a checklist of all the logistical things to take care of before moving abroad:

 Today I’ve compiled the top five questions I ask clients when they come see to better understand why they’re struggling abroad.
-Reflecting on these topics will help ensure you’re able to weather the inevitable bureaucracy triggered crises that await you as well as the transition shock that many people experience.
+Reflecting on these topics will help ensure you’re able to weather the inevitable bureaucracy triggered crises that await you, as well as the culture shock, that many people experience.

 2. What brings you joy?